aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/ex3fixbugs/Step2.en.md

 Check your scoreboard.
 If all the previous steps are completed successfully you should start accumulating a score above 300 points.
 If not, check the CloudWatch Logs of the `ReduceLambda` function to check for any errors.
 If you see any errors, they may provide a hint on how to fix them.
 If you need help, go to `Summary & Conclusions` on the left, then `Solutions`, and you can see the desired code of the `ReduceLambda`.

-{{% notice info %}}
-Even if you've done everything correctly, the error rate won't drop to zero!
-The manually induced failures will still be there, but now the pipeline is able to sustain them and still ensure consistent aggregation.
+::alert[Even if you've done everything correctly, the error rate won't drop to zero!
+The manually induced failures will still be there, but now the pipeline is able to sustain them and still ensure consistent aggregation.]
-{{% /notice %}}

 Continue on  to: [Summary & Conclusions]({{< ref "event-driven-architecture/ex4summary" >}})